Tellusant/docs/periodicals/recession-nowcast.md

 ">
 </p>

-The Aikake Information Criterion tells us that there is close to zero probability that the Bernanke model is better.
+Comparing the Aikake Information Criterion tells us that there is close to zero probability that the Bernanke model is better.
 This is seen visually because the Tellusant model gives significantly stronger positives than the Bernanke model).

 Neither the Tellusant nor Bernanke model are perfect.
 Both give false positives occasionally (notably in 2025; although once NBER makes its determination there be a recession this year, although "vague"), but so far no false negatives.